 With Scottie Public Affairs writing messaging content and talking points, pitching press, managing website content and social media platforms, project managing video production, purchasing digital advertising, and drafting a daily "tipsheet" for thousands of stakeholders, we were engaged in every element of external-facing communications and coordinating efforts across the diverse steering committee.
 Importantly, by doing our job well, we allowed other staff to focus on what they did best too.

-In different capacities, Abigail had worked with the Infrastructure Week for the last five years, but in 2018, the advocacy week gained significant momentum.
+In different capacities, Abigail had worked with the Infrastructure Week since 2013, but in 2018, the advocacy week gained significant momentum.
 The week's affiliates grew to more than 420 organizations.
 The number of events held in Washington, D.C. and across the country also grew significantly to more than 150.
 Impressively, social media impressions skyrocketed from 177 million in 2017 to 275 million impressions on Twitter and Facebook in 2018.

 There were hundreds of media stories, op-eds, editorials and blogs about Infrastructure Week.
 Our efforts received coverage in outlets such as the Wall Street Journal, NPR, Washington Post, CNBC, Associated Press, Politico, Bloomberg BNA, C-SPAN, NBC News, The Hill, and in local markets from Atlanta to Pittsburgh to Los Angeles and dozens of cities in between.

 Other Infrastructure Work